husobee/husobee.github.io/_posts/2016-05-28-golang-rest-v-grpc.markdown

 title: "REST v. gRPC"
 date: 2016-05-28 08:00:00
 categories: golang rest grpc
+description: "Benchmarking the same endpoint as REST and as gRPC in Go, and weighing the big speed win against team familiarity."
 ---

 As some might realize [I have been getting into gRPC][grpc-blog] as of late for